 How To Choose?

 Your desired arbor size depends more upon where you are fishing.
-If you are hitting a sea or an ocean, you should splurge on a large arbor reel you can get your hands on.
+If you are hitting a sea or an ocean, you should splurge on best large arbor fly reel.
 But if you are targeting smaller lakes or ponds, a standard arbor will do.

 4. Drag Mechanism